pragnesh-singh-rajput/Portfolio/README.md

 ## 💌 Contact Form & Email Flow

 The contact form is powered by **Supabase Edge Functions** and integrated with **Resend API** to send thank-you emails.
-📧 Domain Used: `pragneshsingh.works`.
+- 📧 Domain Used: `pragneshsingh.works`
-✅ Domain is verified via Resend for trusted delivery.
+- ✅ Domain is verified via Resend for trusted delivery.

 ---